Overview

 Ongoing Sync (Background)

-- If pricing URL fails but database has existing data → Use database
+- Pricing URL fails but database has data → Use cached database records

-- If pricing URL fails and no database data → Error (startup fails)
+- Pricing URL fails and no database data → Error logged, existing memory cache retained

-- If list models API fails → Log warning, continue with pricing data only
+- List models API fails → Log warning, retain existing model pool entries

 Fallback Strategy